Birthdate: May 12, 1968

 Today, his business skills have helped create a Tony Hawk brand that includes a billion-dollar video game franchise, successful businesses such as Birdhouse Skateboards, Hawk Clothing, and the Tony Hawk Signature Series sporting goods and toys.
 Tony regularly appears on television and in films, and hosts a weekly show on Sirius XM.
 His autobiography, HAWK—Occupation: Skateboarder was a New York Times bestseller and is currently available in paperback.
 In 2010, Wiley Publishing released How Did I Get Here?
 The Ascent of an Unlikely CEO.
 During 2012, in partnership with Google, Inc. Tony’s film production company, 900 Films, launched RIDE Channel on YouTube, the world’s most popular video site, and has now teamed with Complex Media to take it to the next level with TheRideChannel.com.

-As his income reached a level he never could have imagined, Tony made an effort to give back to the subculture that has given him so much.
-His Tony Hawk Foundation has funded over $5 million to over 550 skatepark projects throughout the United States and now the World.
-The Foundation helps finance public skateparks in low-income areas, providing a safe place to skate, and helping to build the self-confidence of youths from Marathon, Florida, to Sitka, Alaska.
-Skateparks that received financial assistance from the Tony Hawk Foundation currently serve more than 4.8 million young Americans annually.
+Tony is a role model for fans of all ages.
+His Tony Hawk Foundation has given away over $5.2 million to 556 skatepark projects throughout the United States.
+Tony’s foundation helps finance public skateparks in low-income areas in all 50 states, providing a safe place to skate, and helping to build the self-confidence of youths from Marathon, Florida to Sitka, Alaska.
+Skateparks that received financial assistance from the Tony Hawk Foundation currently serve over 4.8 million kids annually.